Ji Han-jae: Politics

 Ji Han-jae's political career began to rise quickly after he started teaching hapkido to the bodyguards at the presidential Blue House.
 In 1979, however, President Park Chung Hee was assassinated and most of those close to Park resigned, including his presidential bodyguards and their martial arts instructors like Ji.

 In the ensuing power struggle, many of those in prominent positions under Park found themselves out of work, power or influence.
 In many cases, they were singled out as targets for legal action, justified or not.

 In one case, wealthy businessmen made financial contributions to martial arts organizations per the norm at the time, but several of the contributions were not properly accounted for.
 Ji and his organization were charged with tax fraud.
 Though generally viewed as not guilty, he was given a prison term of one year.
 The judge in the case later explained that it was beyond his control, saying that if Ji didn't go to prison on this minor charge, he would've been charged with other offenses until he was sent to prison for more serious offenses.

 Ji's philosophical view on the matter was that he found it worthwhile to experience a year in prison and learn about a side of life few experience.
 He added that he further developed the spiritual side of his sinmoo (higher mind) hapkido concept while meditating in prison.

 Oh Se-lim, one of the earliest students of the art under Ji, was elected president of the Republic of Korea Hapkido Association.
 He renamed the organization Daehan Hapkido Hyub Hwe, a name used in one of hapkido's former organizations that Ji had headed and Oh had been a founding member of.
 The Korea Hapkido Federation (KHF) became the preferred rendering in English and remains one of the most influential of the many hapkido organizations in Korea.
 To this day, the KHF is still run mostly by students of Ji's original Sung Moo Kwan.

 Sin Moo Hapkido founder

 In 1984, Ji Han-jae moved to the United States and founded Sin Moo Hapkido.
 Before he left Korea, his close friend Myung Jae-nam, the head of the International H.K.D Federation, awarded Ji the rank of 10th dan.

-Ji now goes by the title DoJu Ji.
-Doju (道主) implies founder as Ji is the founder of Sin Moo hapkido, if not hapkido itself.
+Ji went by the title DoJu Ji.
+Doju (道主) implies founder as Ji was the founder of Sin Moo hapkido, if not hapkido itself.

 United States

 After Ji moved to the U.S., he attracted a large number of students, especially those keen on his Sin Moo style.
-He holds several seminars a year in North America, Latin America and Europe and lives in Tucson, Arizona.
+He held several seminars a year in North America, Latin America and Europe and lived in Tucson, Arizona.
 In 2017, he went to Queens, New York for a reunion with his Hapkido co-star Angela Mao at her restaurant.